Share this Article:

-The trial had already shown some success in patients with advanced pancreatic cancer and the combination of the two drugs was now being tested on patients with stage 1 and 2 disease.
-Joe later learned that the original trial was led by world renowned pancreatic cancer expert Dr. Daniel Von Hoff, Physician in Chief of TGen and the Virgina G. Piper Distinguished Chair for Innovative Cancer Research at HonorHealth Clinical Research Institute.
+The trial had already shown some success in patients with advanced pancreatic cancer and the combination of the two drugs was then being tested on patients with stage 1 and 2 disease.
+Joe later learned that the original trial was led by world-renowned pancreatic cancer expert Dr. Daniel Von Hoff, Physician in Chief of TGen and the Virginia G. Piper Distinguished Chair for Innovative Cancer Research at the HonorHealth Clincial Research Institute.

-Joe finished the course of the chemotherapy drugs on the trial and was declared cancer free.
-“I’m convinced that the clinical trial killed any cancer that may have been floating around in my system after my surgery.
-Three and a half years later, I’m still clear!”
+For six months, Joe received weekly infusions of the two drugs.
+He finished the course of the chemotherapy drugs and was declared cancer-free.
+“I’m convinced that the clinical trial developed by Dr. Von Hoff killed any cancer that may have been floating around in my system after my surgery.
+Six and a half years later, I’m still clear.”